American Swedish Institute: History

 In the early 20th century, the Turnblads started to plan the building of their palatial estate.
 Their many trips to Europe certainly influenced their decision on the stately chateau style of the mansion and the ornate designs of the interior.
 The property on Park Avenue was purchased in 1903 and plans were drawn up by the Minneapolis architectural firm of Christopher A. Boehme and Victor Cordella.
 The structure took nearly five years to build.
 The Turnblads did not take out a mortgage on this property during construction.
 Bills were paid as they came due and there are no records of construction costs.
 When the museum was founded in 1929, the Minneapolis Tribune reported, "the cost is believed to have been close to $1 million although this is a matter the builder does not discuss."

 The transition from private residence to museum happened in 1929 when the family donated the house and the newspaper to establish the American Institute for Swedish Arts, Literature and Science (later changed to the American Swedish Institute).
 Turnblad stated that he had long planned for the home to be a Swedish-American institute.
 He was quoted as saying, "many persons may have wondered what a small family like ours, a family which had not great social ambitions, wanted with so big a house.
 Perhaps they can guess now."
 The mansion is on the National Register of Historic Places.
 It was listed for its local significance in architecture, art, and education.

-The second floor of the mansion underwent restoration in 1995 to rebuild damaged plaster moldings, and restore their gold leaf and paint to match undamaged regions.
+The second floor of the mansion underwent restoration in 1995 to rebuild damaged plaster moldings, and restore their gold leaf and paint to match undamaged sections.
 The work received a Heritage Preservation Award.